DWI Lawyer Pacific, MO

 - No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)

 - The suspension of your driving privileges, which can be between from one to five years

-- You must install and maintain, as well as pay for, an ignition interlock device (which keeps someone from starting a vehicle if their BAC is over a certain limit)
+- You must install and maintain, at your own expense, a breath alcohol ignition interlock device (BAIID).
+This prevents someone from starting a vehicle if their BAC is over a certain limit.

-- Regular, trackable alcohol monitoring (either by regular breath tests or a wearable device)
+- Regular, verifiable alcohol monitoring (either by regular breath tests or a wearable device)

 - Mandatory participation in a drug/alcohol treatment program

 - Required purchase of a high-risk auto insurance plan (SR-22)

 The administrative component of a DWI case in Pacific, MO has to do with your driving privileges, and how the Missouri Department of Revenue deals with your license revocation or suspension.
 Many drivers in the Pacific, MO area may not be aware that , as long as that appeal is filed within 15 days of your initial arrest in Pacific, MO.

 When you hire the DWI lawyers with experience in Pacific, MO at Combs Law Group, you can be confident that our firm will tackle both facets of your DWI case as soon as possible and strive to mitigate the impact of a DWI arrest on your life.
 We will gather evidence, look at the facts of your case, pinpoint potential discrepancies in the Pacific police report or arrest, and develop a strategy that is built for success.
 Give us a call today at (314) 900-HELP or reach out to us online.

 Our track record for getting optimal results for our Pacific, MO DWI clients is unmatched in the Pacific area, as evidenced by these results: